are required to buy electricity for customers who do not choose an

 Public Service Commission.
 Under a settlement with the Commission, we

 began offering SOS supply at market-based rates in Maryland on June 1,

 Each year in June and

-October, supply rates are adjusted to reflect the cost of power that we buy on behalf of our customers who do not contract with an alternative
+October, supply rates are adjusted to reflect the cost of power that we buy on

-customers, the new summer SOS rate will increase
+For Maryland residential customers, the new summer SOS rate will increase

-the average monthly summer bill by about $6.00 beginning June 1, 2015.
+the average monthly summer bill by about $3.00 beginning June 1, 2016.
 Also, in October when the new

 winter SOS rates effect in Maryland, the average monthly bill will decrease by about $9.00.
 Combined, the new summer and winter supply rates for Maryland will decrease the annual average monthly bill by about $7.00.
 For an average Maryland residential customer who uses about 1000 kilowatt-hour of electricity a month, this would result in a decrease of about 5.0 percent.